Agentfile Specification

 Out of Scope: Channels & Neighbors

-Channels define how external systems communicate with an agent (Telegram, WebSocket, REST, etc.).
-These are runtime bindings, not build-time properties: the same agent artifact can be exposed over different channels depending on the deployment environment.
-Channels are configured at deploy time by the orchestrator, not baked into the artifact.
+- Channels define how external systems communicate with an agent (Telegram, WebSocket, REST, etc.).
+These are runtime bindings, not build-time properties: the same Image can be exposed over different channels depending on the deployment environment.
+Channels are configured at deploy by the orchestrator, not baked into the artifact.

-Neighbors allow agents to talk to each other.
-This is an orchestration concern โ it requires knowledge of which agents exist, how they are networked, and how they discover each other.
+- Neighbors allow agents to talk to each other.
+This is an orchestration concern β it requires knowledge of which agents exist, how they are networked, and how they discover each other.
 A single Agentfile has no way to express this because it only knows about itself.
+Neighbor support belongs to a higher-level composition layer, outside this specification.
+(The daemon callback channel an agent uses to reach the orchestrator IS in scope β it is part of the runtime contract; which agents are linked over it, and the topology they form, is not.)

 Design Principles